thejqs/pa_wine_shippers/README.md

 Only recently could wineries apply to the Pennsylvania Liquor Control Board for a license to ship wine directly to consumers.

-At this writing, there are 834 that have paid their $250 and gotten one since August 8.
+At this writing, there are 834 that have paid their $250 and gotten one since August 8, 2016.
 The rules are [a little weird](http://www.lcb.pa.gov/Legal/Documents/003492.pdf).
 Plus: The site where the state [lists them all](http://www.lcbapps.lcb.state.pa.us/webapp/Retail/Direct_Shippers_list.asp) is frightening.
 Just **10 results per page** and no way to manipulate anything into showing you more at a time. **There's no way to search or filter the data.** Or even to order the results better.
+(The site has since been taken down, the data now living in a PDF.
+But it looked like [this](https://github.com/thejqs/pa_wine_shippers/blob/master/example_images/plcb_wine_shippers.png).)

 There's no information about websites or ordering or inventory.
 And companies apply for these licenses with their official business names -- not the label names of the wineries -- so it's not so simple to even search the PLCB's existing inventory for the same wines.
 I decided against writing a pure search function for this reason.
 Who would know what to search for?

 Plus: Sometimes the number of shippers decreases.
 Sometimes the state's site goes down for what can be days at a time if there's a weekend involved.
-Even when it's all working correctly, try to use that thing on a phone.
+Even when it's all working correctly, try to use that thing or the PDF on a phone.

 That site also doesn't contain any last-modified data.
 It seems the data is just tossed up there unsorted in any way a user might care about.
 New entries don't go at the beginning.
 They don't go at the end.
 They don't go in the middle.
 I checked.
 And, y'know, I just don't know.